Medical-Image-Analysis-Laboratory/fabian_utils/README.md

 - `clipvalue`: is now a parameter to FaBIAN_main function.
 - `T1, T2 and clip values` can all be set randomly.
 - `set_orientation`: new function that checks fetal model affine is compatible with FaBIAN simuulation as the function `reorient_volume`is not robust to all types of affine.
 If user input orientation is not compatible with fetal model affine, new compatible orientation is set, else, continue.
 (NOT ROBUST ENOUGH, some bug renains)
-- `set_backgroundproperties`: new function that inputs backgroung properties.
-It adds labels for
+- `set_backgroundproperties`: new function that inputs background properties.
+It adds labels for the skull, fat and pure background segmented from the original atlas T2w image.

 ## 7. References